What is Overnight Home Care for the elderly?

 Our friendly experts are here to help from 9am to 7pm, 7 days a week.

-Overnight care is when a carer provides support to an individual during the night-time hours, usually between around 9pm and 9am.
+Overnight home care is when overnight carers provide support to an individual during the night-time hours, usually between around 9pm and 9am.
 Care requirements do not stop during the night.
-Since getting a good night’s sleep is a fundamental requirement for all, knowing that there is a trusted and supportive carer on hand can be especially reassuring and beneficial for the individual being cared for.
+Since getting a good night’s sleep is a fundamental requirement for all, knowing that there is a trusted and supportive overnight sleep in carer on hand can be especially reassuring and beneficial for the individual being cared for.

 2 Overnight carers can offer support with any care duties that are required during the night.

 - Helping individuals take medication on time

 - Creating a comfortable environment for a person to sleep in

 - Helping individuals to the toilet, which can sometimes be disorientating in the middle of the night

 For those individuals living with dementia, it can be a particularly confusing time.
 Having an overnight carer on hand to provide support can be reassuring for loved ones.

 There are typically two different types of overnight care that can be provided.
 Sleeping overnight care is when the overnight carers sleep at the property for a minimum of eight hours, but is on hand to provide any care, companionship, or other support if necessary.

 This can be a particularly helpful option if the individual being cared for tends to not have regular care needs, but finds themselves feeling more settled and comfortable knowing that there is someone there to provide input, should they need.